 Every year, an International Week is organised for our students.
-It is our pleasure to welcome teachers from different foreign universities who will present material on various topics linked with STID studies in English throughout the week!
+It is our pleasure to welcome (only online this year unfortunatelly) teachers from different foreign universities who will present material on various topics linked with STID studies in English throughout the week!

 Save the Date !